Outside the Arena: Serve Up Christmas Cheer

 Pour chocolate/peppermint mixture over rice Chex, and toss to coat.
 Spread evenly over the aluminum foil.
 Sprinkle remaining peppermint evenly over Chex.
 Place in refrigerator for 20-30 minutes, or until hardened.
 Remove from refrigerator, and break into pieces.

--- Submitted by Associate Publisher Savannah Magoteaux, this Christmas-inspired trail mix is a delightful treat.
+—Submitted by Quarter Horse News and Barrel Horse News associate publisher Savannah Magoteaux, this Christmas-inspired trail mix is a delightful treat.
 You’ll probably run out pretty quickly, but it’s quick and easy to make more.

 1 bag Hershey’s Kisses